Skip to content

 Sliding scale

-Full list from SAMHSA: County or local government funds; Federal Grants; Medicaid; Other State funds; Private health insurance; Private or Community foundation; State education agency funds; Cash or self-payment; State-financed health insurance plan other than Medicaid; State mental health agency (or equivalent) funds; State welfare or child and family services funds
+Full payment list from SAMHSA: County or local government funds; Federal Grants; Medicaid; Other State funds; Private health insurance; Private or Community foundation; State education agency funds; Cash or self-payment; State-financed health insurance plan other than Medicaid; State mental health agency (or equivalent) funds; State welfare or child and family services funds

 Contact & Location